chriskilding/XPTouchBar/docs/README.md

 ## Limitations

 The biggest limitation is that **Mac apps can only control the Touch Bar when they are in focus.** Unfortunately this means **you need to Cmd-Tab between X-Plane and XPTouchBar** whenever you need to click something in X-Plane.
 This is very much something we would like to find a workaround for.

+In the meantime, XPTouchBar does a couple of things to help you keep it in focus:

+- The minimize button is disabled.
+(Minimized apps cannot control the Touch Bar.)
+- When the window is closed, the app also quits.
+(This avoids the 'no windows open but still running' state, where it cannot control the Touch Bar.)
+- XPTouchBar proxies some of the most important X-Plane keyboard shortcuts (as described above), so you don't need to switch to X-Plane to use them.